aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 This is the same import statement used in the default theme style [https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss](https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss) file.

+Since we did not add any overriding styles to the `style.scss` file the theme of the site will remain the same.

+I verified this by pushing my changes to the remote repository and refreshing the home page after the site is republished to see that the same default cayman style is still applied.

 ## Step 3 - Customized the theme style

 Now that we have overriden the default `styles.scss` file with our local `styles.scss` file, we can add styles to our local `styles.scss` file to customize the styles for our pages.

-To customize we can add any custom imports or css or scss styles immediately after the `@import "{{ site.theme }}";` line in our local styles.scss file.
+To customize we can add any custom imports or css or scss styles immediately after the `@import "{{ "{{" }} site.theme }}";` line in our local styles.scss file.

 Styles added to this file override the defautt styles at [https://github.com/pages-themes/cayman/blob/master/_sass/jekyll-theme-cayman.scss](https://github.com/pages-themes/cayman/blob/master/_sass/jekyll-theme-cayman.scss) that are applied by Jekyll to our pages.